Nareshedagotti/Raglite/README.md

-# RAGlite - Lightweight RAG Pipeline
+# Basicrag - Lightweight RAG Pipeline

-**RAGlite** is a simple yet powerful Python package for building Retrieval-Augmented Generation (RAG) pipelines.
+**basicrag** is a simple yet powerful Python package for building Retrieval-Augmented Generation (RAG) pipelines.
 With just a few lines of code, you can load documents, generate embeddings, and query information using state-of-the-art LLMs.

 ---